What is a Biohazard Spill Kit?

 Biohazard spill kits are ideal for workplaces that deal with harmful biological substances.
 These include:

-- Hospitals, Clinics, and Surgeries: These work environments deal with a large amount of biological waste spillages such as vomits and poop.
+- Hospitals, Clinics, and Surgeries: These work environments deal with a large number of biological waste spillages such as vomits and poop.
 The use of biohazard spill kits can help them to manage their biological wastes in a health and safety way.

 - Public Facilities: Biohazard spill kits are ideal for public facilities such as public toilets, schools and high roads that have the potential of experiencing accidental spillages of biological substances such as urine and blood.